gsathya/gsathya.github.io/content/blog/ssa/ssa.md

 The React compiler implements numerous traditional compiler transformations, that are generally not accessible without having some background in compiler theory.
-In this post, I'll try to provide a more accessible explaination of a compiler pass called Static Single Assignment form (SSA) using examples.
+In this post, I'll try to provide a more accessible explanation of a compiler pass called Static Single Assignment form (SSA) using examples.

 <div class="message-box">